APDR - Assess

 To identify possible broader areas of need and to initiate intervention:

-NOTE: Be mindful that diagnostic labels should be avoided at all costs until identification has been carried out by a suitably qualified professional in response to reviews undertaken as part of the APDR cycle.
+Be mindful that diagnostic labels should be avoided at all costs until identification has been carried out by a suitably qualified professional in response to reviews undertaken as part of the APDR cycle.
 It is wise to simply refer to the types of needs identified and the support that is required to accelerate the progress of the pupil in these areas.

 To gain up-to-date data regarding specific learning skills, in comparison to similar aged peers.
 (These are not curriculum-based tests):

-• Standardised word-level and sentence-level reading tests.
+• Standardised word-level and sentence-level reading tests

-• Diagnostic Reading Analysis - 3rd edition.
+• Diagnostic Reading Analysis - third edition

-• York Assessment and Reading Comprehension.
+• York Assessment and Reading Comprehension

-• Academic Achievement Battery single word and sentence-level reading subtests.
+• Academic Achievement Battery single word and sentence-level reading subtests

-• Spelling Tests.
+• Spelling Tests

-• Spelling test included in the Dyslexia Portfolio (see initial screening test for details …. although not included!).
+• Spelling test included in the Dyslexia Portfolio (see initial screening test for details …. although not included)

-• Academic Achievement Battery spelling subtest.
+• Academic Achievement Battery spelling subtest

 These usually include a battery of subtests in order to further investigate a certain type of need e.g. Speech, Language and Communication Need, SpLD etc.

-To establish a picture of underlying abilities, phonological awareness/processing, working memory, information processing speed, reasoning capacity etc. These would ordinarily be carried out for a specialist teacher, Educational Psychologist or suitably qualified assessor.
+To establish a picture of underlying abilities, phonological awareness/processing, working memory, information processing speed, reasoning capacity etc.